jeffboody/libvkk/platform/readme.md

 requested GPS recording which can cause events to be delivered when the app main thread is paused.
-The onMain callback may be used on Linux when no display is required (onPause, onDraw, onEvent are unsupported).
+The onMain callback may be used on Linux when no display is required (all other callbacks are unsupported).

 	typedef void* (*vkk_platformOnCreate_fn)(vkk_engine_t* engine);
 	typedef void  (*vkk_platformOnDestroy_fn)(void** _priv);